LiborKudela/heat-battery/README.md

 You can read detailed instructions [here](#https://fenicsproject.org/download/#:~:text=The%20easiest%20way%20to%20install%20FEniCSx%20on%20Debian%20or%20Ubuntu%20Linux%20is%20via%20apt%3A).

 ### 3. Install latest release versio of HeatBattery:
-You can use pypi repo (not functional yet) :warning:
+You can use pypi repo (:warning: not functional yet, I did not decide on LICENCSE yet)
 ```bash
 pip install heat_battery
 ```